Key Takeaways:

 In the early 19th century, the use of opioids took a new turn when morphine was developed by German scientist Friedrich Serturner in 1805.
 In 1874, heroin was introduced and initially marketed as a non-addictive morphine substitute, which proved tragically ironic.

 Throughout the 20th century, but especially in the latter half, opioid addiction became a public health concern and crisis.
 This has continued into the present day, with prescription painkiller addiction and fentanyl overdose deaths dominating the headlines.
 It’s this current opioid crisis that has driven demands for an opioid detox in New Jersey like ours.
+Drug addiction as a whole remains a significant public health concern, highlighting the urgent need for specialized opioid detox in New Jersey.

 Types of Opioid Drugs